Share a scene layer

 This process creates and stores a scene layer package in your account.
 If you're sharing to an ArcGIS Online organizational account, service credits apply.

-Publish your scene
+Publish a scene

 1. On the Share tab, in the Share As group, click Scene Layer Scene Layer.